STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

-The Board currently comprises the Non-Executive Chairman, four Executive Directors and four Non-Executive Directors.
+The Board currently comprises the Non-Executive Chairman, two Executive Directors and five Non-Executive Directors.
 There is a balance between independence and skill and expertise needed in the Board to enable it to discharge its duties and responsibilities effectively.
-More details on the skills and expertise of the Board are available on their biographical details included in our 2019 Report and Accounts on pages 22-23 and on our website here.
+More details on the skills and expertise of the Board are available on their biographical details included in our 2022 Report and Accounts on pages 46-47 and on our website here.

 Throughout their period in office the Directors are continually updated on the Group’s business, the industry, corporate social responsibility matters and other changes affecting the Group by written briefings and meetings with senior management.
 They are also updated on changes to the legal and governance requirements of the Group, and upon themselves as Directors, on an ongoing and timely basis.